getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 }
 ```

+`tokenize(input)` is an async generator yielding token objects
+`{ type, value, start, end }` as they are recognized.
+The
-The `runPromise` is awaited after the event loop drains to
+`runPromise` is awaited after the event loop drains, so any
-surface any parse-level error (e.g., unrecognized input at the
+parse-level error (unrecognized input at the final position)
-final position).
+surfaces from the generator.